MarcKloter/zkStrata/examples/passport/README.md

 To run this example, you may wish to check that you have all [prerequisites](../) installed.

 ## Statement in zkStrata
 For Peggy to prove her claim, she begins with writing her statement into a `.zkstrata` file.
 First, she declares all subjects that the statement will use.
 In this case this will be a `WITNESS` (confidential data) aliased as `myPassport` which is compliant to the `passport_ch` schema published by the Government (found in [passport_ch.schema.json](passport_ch.schema.json)).
 Then, she declares her claim as a concatenation of propositions, which express that the field `myPassport.dateOfBirth` is at least 18 years in the past.
 For simplicity, we will assume that today's date is **January 31, 2020** and that only the owner of a passport is able to construct a proof for such, whereby she only has to show, that the birthdate stated on the passport is on or before January 31, 2002.
+Dates within this example will be encoded as numerals in the format `yyyymmdd` (basic format of [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html)).

 Which results in the following statement ([passport-example.zkstrata](passport-example.zkstrata)):